prebid/prebid.github.io/prebid-server/hosting/pbs-database.md

 ### Account Data

 {: .alert.alert-info :}
-PBS-Go does not currently support putting account data in the DB, only files and an HTTP interface.
+In PBS-Java, many account-configuration options come from the database.
+In PBS-Go, those options are available in either a YAML configuration or from an HTTP API.

 Account data is queried on every request to pull in important data.
 There is an LRU cache in the server so the database isn't actually hit on every request.

-In PBS-Java, many account-configuration options come from the database.
-In PBS-Go, those options are available in either a YAML configuration or from an HTTP API.

 In both versions the server can optionally validate the account and reject accounts from unknown sources.